MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 Once you’re oriented on HoloLens, we recommend that you go through your whole guide to see how it flows.
 As you step through your guide, make note of things you want to change in the PC application.
 For example, you may need to move some steps around, add tasks or steps, or add more supporting assets.
 It’s generally best to make these changes in the PC application before you start placing holograms, tethers, and styles.

 ## Place your holograms
-You’ve tested the flow of your guide and you’ve made changes in the PC application.
-Now you’re ready to move to the next stage of the authoring process—you’re ready to place your holograms.
+After you’ve tested the flow of your guide and made changes in the PC application, you’re ready to place your holograms.

 In this stage of the process, you’ll walk through each step in your guide and place any assets that you associated with that step when you authored it in the PC application.
 For example, if you added a 3D part to support a step, you’ll place that part over its physical counterpart in the real world.
 If you added a 3D object from the 3D toolkit (an arrow or a number, for example), you’ll place that object in an appropriate place in the real world to draw the user’s focus.
 You can place the same 3D part or 3D object as many times as you want.